 Throughout his distinguished career, Dr. McDavis has been the recipient of numerous prestigious honors and awards.
 This includes the University of Arkansas’ Silas Hunt Legacy Award, which recognizes African Americans for significant achievements or contributions to the community, the state, and the nation.
 In 2007, Dr. McDavis was one of only six president and CEO-level leaders in the state to be recognized with a Leadership Ohio Award of Excellence.
 He also was inducted into the Association of Ohio Commodores in 2010.
 Other notable awards include the Post-Secondary Outstanding Educator Award from the North Central Florida Chapter of Phi Delta Kappa (1996), the Black Achiever’s Award in Education from the Florida Conference of Black State Legislators (1997), and Person of the Year in Education by The Gainesville Sun (1995).

-Through service on numerous boards and associations, Dr. McDavis constantly seeks to further Ohio University’s state and national leadership.
-Currently, he serves on the National Collegiate Athletic Association (NCAA) Board of Governors and the NCAA Division 1 Board of Directors.
-He chairs The Interlink Alliance and the NCAA Division 1 Committee on Academics, and he was recently appointed to the Ohio Third Frontier Advisory Board.
-His past service includes leadership of the Ohio Higher Education Funding Commission 2.0, the Ohio Board of Regents Commercialization Task Force Academia Subcommittee, Ohio's Inter-University Council, the American Council on Education (ACE) Blue Ribbon Panel on Global Engagement, and the Board of Directors of the American Association of Colleges for Teacher Education, among many others.
+Through service on numerous boards and associations, Dr. McDavis dilligently sought to further Ohio University’s state and national leadership.
+This included his time serving with the National Collegiate Athletic Association (NCAA) Board of Governors, the NCAA Division 1 Board of Directors and the Ohio Third Frontier Advisory Board.
+He also chaired The Interlink Alliance and the NCAA Division 1 Committee on Academics.
+His service included leadership of the Ohio Higher Education Funding Commission 2.0, the Ohio Board of Regents Commercialization Task Force Academia Subcommittee, Ohio's Inter-University Council, the American Council on Education (ACE) Blue Ribbon Panel on Global Engagement, and the Board of Directors of the American Association of Colleges for Teacher Education, among many others.

-Dr. McDavis’ passion for education, mentoring, and preparing our next generation of leaders, thinkers, teachers, and entrepreneurs is evident as he leads Ohio University, building on its historic legacy of diversity and its vision to become the nation’s best transformative learning community.
+Dr. McDavis’ passion for education, mentoring, and preparing the next generation of leaders, thinkers, teachers, and entrepreneurs was evident throughout his time leading Ohio University